SanshruthR/python_websiteblocker/README.md

 >![image](https://user-images.githubusercontent.com/98751980/221348872-8ef588e2-7f1b-4c76-b67e-ac17ae7f8e76.png)

-**7. Unblock the websites by running the script again and clicking on unblock websites**
+**7. Unblock the websites by running the executable again and clicking on unblock websites**

 **8. Close the browser and visit the unblocked website again**